mwarning/meshnet-lab/README.md

 ## Usage

 ```
+# Remove all namespaces (just in case)
+sudo ./network.py cleanup

 # Create a 10x10 lattice and write it to a file called graph.json
 sudo ./topology.py lattice4 10 graph.json